-All-time NFL great running back, social activist Jim Brown dead at 87
+Jim Brown, all-time NFL great and social activist, dead at 87

 “My arms were like my protectors and weapons,” Brown said during an interview with NFL Films.

 Indeed, Brown was unlike any back before him, and some feel there has never been anyone better than Cleveland’s incomparable No. 32.
-At 6-foot-2, 230 pounds, he was dominant, relentless and without mercy, his highlight reels featuring runs around and right through opponents, fighting for every yard, dragging multiple defenders along or finding holes where none seemed to exist.
+At 6-foot-2, 230 pounds, he was relentless, fighting for every yard, dragging multiple defenders along or finding holes where none seemed to exist.

 After Brown was tackled, he’d slowly rise and walk even more slowly back to the huddle — then dominate the defense when he got the ball again.

+NFL Commissioner Roger Goodell offered his condolences on behalf of the league.

+“Jim Brown was a gifted athlete — one of the most dominant players to ever step on any athletic field — but also a cultural figure who helped promote change,” Goodell said.
+“During his nine-year NFL career, which coincided with the civil rights movement here at home, he became a forerunner and role model for athletes being involved in social initiatives outside their sport.”

-Off the field, Brown was a contentious character.
+Off the field, Brown was a contentious figure.

 While he had a soft spot for those in need, and his generosity changed lives, he also was arrested a half-dozen times, mostly on charges of hitting women.

-In June 1999, Brown’s wife, Monique, called 911, saying Brown had smashed her car with a shovel and threatened to kill her.
+In June 1999, Brown’s wife called 911, saying Brown had smashed her car with a shovel and threatened to kill her.
 During the trial, Monique Brown recanted.
 Jim Brown was acquitted of a charge of domestic threats but convicted of misdemeanor vandalism.
 The Los Angeles judge sentenced Brown to six months in jail when he refused to attend domestic violence counseling.

 He also feuded with Browns coach Paul Brown and later with the team’s management, although he played his entire career with Cleveland.